 The Dalai Lama had this to say about taking care of your own needs, which he calls being wise selfish:

 Being wise selfish means taking a broader view and recognizing that our own long-term individual interest lies in the welfare of everyone.
 Being wise selfish means being compassionate.”

-I’m not a people pleaser anymore, and, in fact, I’d bet that some would say I’ve gone too far in the other direction and gotten too comfortable saying “No.” While rehabilitating from a brain injury, the result of a pill-popping suicide attempt (the ultimate passive-aggressive act), I had to learn to say “No” and meet my own needs.
+I’m not a people pleaser anymore, and, in fact, I’d bet that some would say I’ve gone too far in the other direction and gotten too comfortable saying “No.” While rehabilitating from a brain injury, the result of a pill-popping attempt to end my life, I had to learn to say “No” and meet my own needs.

 First and foremost, I have to meet my own needs because I figured out that, before having anything to offer anyone else freely, I’ve got to give to myself.
 The brain injury taught me how to make myself a priority because I absolutely had to in order to recover.

 In every situation, there is always a caring way to respond considering what is being asked of me while factoring in my own needs, happiness, and wisdom from my head, heart, and gut.
 The response doesn’t have to be “yes” or “no,” and is usually something in between.